jymchng/raf/README.md

 2. `cargo run` it

-Example, to redact all sgNRIC and emails text for all files in a folder use:
+Example, to redact all sgNRIC and emails text for all files in a folder, use:
 ```
 cargo run -- folder ./tests/test_files -t sgNRIC emails
 ```